GiuseppePerugia/PracticalExam-2129491/README.md

 # Full public repo at https://github.com/GiuseppePerugia/PracticalExam-2129491

-# Item missing when connecting to the submission
+# Some Items are missing when connecting to the submission link

 # Dance Class Management System